 Changing the Company Organization

 So far it looks quite easy from an outside perspective.
 You have a trigger, you have a process to look for the right solution and you have then the right technologies to enable the solution.
 But as mentioned before you need more than this process to have a successful transformation.
-Changing your culture as mentioned before, breaking silos as Digital Transformation is cross-functional and also aligning your strategy and organization structure is the real problem.
-When you have found your solution and you want to adapt you need to break down old structures.
+Changing your culture as mentioned before, breaking silos as Digital Transformation is cross-functional, and also aligning your strategy and organization structure is the real problem.
+When you have found your solution and you want to adopt you need to break down old structures.

 There is no way that a new system can be handled with old structures.

-This said there is also a big need in realigning your organization.
-You need to look at the customer experience and also the customer journey and align to this process with your organization.
-May be a good example is the shift a lot of manufacturing companies need to make.
+This said there is also a big need for realigning your organization.
+You need to look at the customer experience and also the customer journey and align this process with your organization.
+Maybe a good example is a shift a lot of manufacturing companies need to make.
 They have a process and optimization mindset which is very structured.
 When entering a service and software oriented business, as many manufacturing companies need to do, it takes a different approach.
-The customer journey is different, it is a faster pace in sales and service and the technology changes faster than it usually does in the manufacturing.
-So a culture change from “optimizing” to “innovating” and a organizational shift from “process engineering” to “innovating and agile” is also reflected in the company structure.
+The customer journey is different, it is a faster pace in sales and service, and the technology changes faster than it usually does in manufacturing.
+So a culture change from “optimizing” to “innovating” and an organizational shift from “process engineering” to “innovating and agile” is also reflected in the company structure.

-- Change your culture to adapt to new business world with changing customer needs and new technological possibilities
+- Change your culture to adapt to a new business world with changing customer needs and new technological possibilities